• IRIS Center

 Page 5: Contextual Supports

 As we discussed above, it is important for teachers to know their students’ unique experiences, as well as to understand the basic tenets of second language acquisition, sheltered instruction, and culturally responsive teaching.
-Teachers can further meet their ELLs’ learning needs by applying a model developed by Jim Cummins, a professor at the Centre for Educational Research on Languages and Literacies from the University of Toronto.
+Teachers can further meet their ELs’ learning needs by applying a model developed by Jim Cummins, a professor at the Centre for Educational Research on Languages and Literacies from the University of Toronto.

 /wp-content/uploads/module_media/ell_media/movies/ell_05_video_cummins.mp4

-Transcript: Contextual Supports for Teaching ELLs
+Transcript: Contextual Supports for Teaching ELs

 What we have are two continua.
 We have the x-axis on the left-hand side, context-embedded, and on the-right hand side context-reduced.
 When there’s a lot of context, there are visuals to help students understand the task that they are being asked to do.
 At the other end of the continuum, there’s very little context.
 Now, on the y-axis, we also have a continuum.
 At the top, we have cognitively undemanding, so that would be an easier type of task that doesn’t require a lot of higher-level thinking.
 At the bottom of the y-axis is cognitively demanding.